scala-android/sbt-android-protify/README.md

 9. Enjoy

 LIMITATIONS:
-  * Deleting a resource will require running `protify:clean` or else the build will break
+  * Deleting a resource such that the R constant will be removed will require running `protify:clean` or else the build will break
   * Singleton state will not be restored upon deploying new dex code.
     (or resources when on device api level <14)